Cuff bracelet

 Mark for the button

 Unroll it and at the end where the button will be inserted, cut off the end from the mark – appx 3,5-4cm.
 This will be ok for the button and the seam allowance.
-To prepare the button – find something pretty (it can be from another pair of old jeans) and cut it out keeping some denim around it.
+To prepare the button – find a pretty button (it can be from another pair of old jeans) and cut it out keeping some denim around it enough to stitch.
 Fray the edges for a nice look.

 Cut out the button

 Before you sew on the button, decide on your design.
-Because IF you are adding lace or ribbon, for instance, then it is a good idea to hide the end of the lace under the button fabric 😉 For the lace on the other end, you might wish to add another belt loop to hide the other end.
-Or you can hide it under some other décor element.
+Because IF you are adding lace or ribbon, for instance, then it is a good idea to hide the end of the lace under the button fabric 😉 For the lace on the other end, you might wish to add a jeans belt loop to hide the other end.
+Or you can hide it under some other décor elements.

 Arrange your design

 Sew on your lace/ribbon onto the front only.
-If you wish to add some lace to the bottom, add it now, in the same manner as described for the bracelet above.
+If you wish to add some lace to the bottom too, add it now, in the same manner as described for the bracelet above.

 Sew around the button